BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 `</apples>  `

 To explain, this will allow you to collapse all of the effect components you need to copy in your code editor, so you can easily copy all of them at once.
-Using a nonsense word will make it easier to find and clean up later (you'll need to delete these tags before using your code in the game), and will also prevent them from being registered as proper code, leading your mod to function improperly.
+Using a nonsense word will make it easier to find and clean up later (you'll need to delete these tags before using your code in the game), and will  prevent them from being registered as proper code, leading your mod to function improperly.

 I generally use apples.
 Dunno why!
 You can use any other word you'd like, as long as it's not a proper tag in the code.

-A little tip: You can also use this technique to very quickly copy or delete sections of code in other files, too, like the CharacterVisuals files.
+A little tip: You can  use this technique to very quickly copy or delete sections of code in other files, too, like the CharacterVisuals files.

 Once you've copied the effect components you need to, I recommend pasting them into a separate file while you're working on them.
 You will need to do this if you plan on using my Dialogue Timeline Updater, by the way!